 Just to give a concrete example of that unset state, a user could go on a run with their Watch but not their Phone, launch your app on the Watch.

 Your app could prompt.

+The prompt would be dismissed.
 And your app would have to continue to run without access to that data.

 But at a later point in time, your app could prompt again.

 Now, as Katie said earlier, the settings, including your privacy settings, are shared between the Watch and the iPhone.

 And we think that users have a single relationship with your app, a single relationship with the iPhone and the Watch, so as a result, we've combined these single relationships into a single relationship of settings for the iPhone, the watch, and your app.
 And this is something that exists elsewhere in our platforms.
 On iOS, if a user makes a privacy decision for your app, then all facets of your app have access to that data.